 U of T is one of the few institutions worldwide to offer a program that integrates enriched science fundamentals with engineering.
 The EngSci curriculum is nimble with dynamic majors that evolve and anticipate emerging technologies.

-SAMPLE PEY CO-OP EMPLOYERS

-Airbus (France) Amazon Harvard-MIT Science & Technology (U.S.) Scotiabank Verity Studios (Switzerland)

-SAMPLE CAREER TRAJECTORIES

-Half of EngSci grads pursue graduate studies or professional degrees such as law and medicine.
+SAMPLE PEY CO-OP EMPLOYERS Airbus (France) Amazon Harvard-MIT Science & Technology (U.S.) Scotiabank Verity Studios (Switzerland) SAMPLE CAREER TRAJECTORIES Half of EngSci grads pursue graduate studies or professional degrees such as law and medicine.
 The other half enter the workforce in a wide range of careers across all industries, or start their own companies.

-"I chose EngSci because I wanted a challenge and it was one of the best decisions of my life.
-From academic learning to personal growth and amazing friendships, it was everything I hoped for and more.
-EngSci prepared me to be successful after graduating, not just through the wealth of knowledge I gained, but by helping me develop a personality that embraces challenges and chases the impossible."

-ENGINEERING MINORS & CERTIFICATES

-Choosing an engineering minor or certificate is a powerful way to graduate with an extra set of credentials, or just explore an area of interest, while earning your degree.
-As an engineering student, you can also pursue a minor through the Faculty of Arts & Science-such as French, Geography or Psychology.
+ENGINEERING MINORS & CERTIFICATES Choosing an engineering minor or certificate is a powerful way to graduate with an extra set of credentials, or explore an area of interest, while earning your degree.
+As an engineering student, you can also pursue a minor through the Faculty of Arts & Science - such as French, Geography or Psychology.
 To obtain an engineering minor or certificate, you complete a set number of specified and optional courses - six for a minor and three for a certificate.
-For example, if you're interested in the Engineering Business minor, you would take courses in engineering economics, accounting and finance, competitive strategy and people management, plus two courses from a set of electives.
+For example, if you're interested in the Engineering Business minor, you would take courses in engineering economics, accounting and finance, competitive strategy and people management, plus two courses from a list of electives.
 When you graduate, your minor or certificate will appear on your transcript.

-More than half of our students graduate with an engineering minor or certificate

-ADVANCED MANUFACTURING MINOR

-The most intensive research and development sector in Canada is manufacturing.
+More than half of our students graduate with an engineering minor or certificate ADVANCED MANUFACTURING MINOR The most intensive research and development sector in Canada is manufacturing.
 Courses in this minor cover an array of competencies, all of which can be broadly applied to areas like biomedical, automotive, aerospace and energy.

-BIOENGINEERING MINOR

-With topics extending across life sciences, from forestry and ecology to biological waste treatment and health care, this minor offers you a breadth of possibilities, from biofuels to pharmaceuticals.

-BIOMEDICAL ENGINEERING MINOR

-This highly focused minor examines engineering's intersection with medicine and biomedical technology.
+ARTIFICIAL INTELLIGENCE ENGINEERING MINOR Toronto is a global hub for AI.
+By exploring concepts such as data mining, neural networks and deep learning, you will be prepared to create solutions to the complex challenges facing this growing field.
+BIOENGINEERING MINOR With topics extending across life sciences, from forestry and ecology to biological waste treatment and health care, this minor offers a wealth of possibilities, from biofuels to pharmaceuticals.
+BIOMEDICAL ENGINEERING MINOR This highly focused minor examines engineering's intersection with medicine and biomedical technology.
 Courses cover physiological control systems, bioinstrumentation, biomechanics and a choice of lab or design experience.

-ENGINEERING BUSINESS MINOR

-This minor represents a powerful collaboration between U of T Engineering and the Rotman School of Management.
+ENGINEERING BUSINESS MINOR This minor represents a powerful collaboration between U of T Engineering and the Rotman School of Management.
 Our most popular minor, it provides knowledge of finance, economics, business management and marketing from an engineering perspective.

-ENVIRONMENTAL ENGINEERING MINOR

-Delve into topics such as ecological impact, risk assessment, environmental microbiology, hydrology, preventive engineering, climate change, and the social and environmental impact of technology.
+ENVIRONMENTAL ENGINEERING MINOR Delve into topics such as ecological impact, risk assessment, environmental microbiology, hydrology, preventive engineering, climate change, and the social and environmental impact of technology.
+MUSIC PERFORMANCE MINOR This unique program is designed for students interested in combining their artistic and technical pursuits.

-ENGINEERING CERTIFICATES

-- " Communication

-- " Engineering Business

-- " Engineering Leadership

-- " Entrepreneurship

-- " Forensic Engineering

-- " Global Engineering

-- " Mineral Resources

-- " Music Technology

-MUSIC PERFORMANCE MINOR

-This unique program is designed for students interested in exploring their creativity and applications in music technology.
 Through our partnership with the Faculty of Music, you will have access to a performance-based program, including courses typically only offered to music students.

-NANOENGINEERING MINOR

-Reflecting a growing focus on engineering materials and devices at the nano scale, this minor is applicable to many sectors including electronics, communications, energy and medical diagnostics.

-ROBOTICS & MECHATRONICS MINOR

-Explore robotic and mechatronic systems involved in consumer products, industrial uses and adaptive technologies.
+NANOENGINEERING MINOR Reflecting a growing focus on engineering materials and devices at the nano scale, this minor is applicable to many sectors including electronics, communications, energy and medical diagnostics.
+ROBOTICS & MECHATRONICS MINOR Explore robotic and mechatronic systems involved in consumer products, industrial uses and adaptive technologies.
 Courses cover topics such as microelectromechanical systems and new system-level principles underlying embedded systems.

-SUSTAINABLE ENERGY MINOR

-The need for greener, more sustainable energy resources is critical.
+SUSTAINABLE ENERGY MINOR The need for greener, more sustainable energy resources is critical.
 Topics in this minor focus on the sustainable use of energy, energy-demand management and public policy related to sustainability.